 Leaving a new target's ID column blank (or entering a unique number) will overwrite any existing targeting you have set up for this campaign.
 To avoid this, use the same ID number as your existing targets.

-Participation level in Bing Native Ads is set by a bid adjustment at the campaign or ad group level.
-To adjust your native ad bid through bulk upload:
+Participation level in Bing Intent Ads is set by a bid adjustment at the campaign or ad group level.
+To adjust your intent ad bid through bulk upload: